xopxe/twrnip-post/README.md

 Then anyone (including yourself) can check the announcement and copy&paste the IP into a web browser, or stream them in using the twitter API and configure a DNS or patch the hosts file, you get the idea.

+The messages look as follows:

+    #twrnip
+    #homerouter
+    179.25.7.166

+The #twrnip at the beginning indicates that this is a twrnip message, then might come some additional tags (in case the user has seveal services) and finally an IP address.

 ## Installation